Our Work in Mental Health

 We are a leading voice on the prevention of mental ill-health and the promotion of mental health and wellbeing – with local, national and global partnerships.

-There is no doubt that Australia must improve the service system to ensure that people experiencing mental illness get the support they need – when they need it, where they need it, and in the format that suits them best.
+There is no doubt Australia must improve the service system to ensure that people experiencing mental illness get the support they need – when they need it, where they need it, and in the format that suits them best.

-But we must also prioritise reducing mental ill-health and its impacts.
+However, we must also prioritise reducing mental ill-health and its impacts.
 Our vision for Australia must also include more people living well, so that they don’t need to access the service system at all.
 We need to look at whole of life approaches to prevent mental ill-health and not just wait for an episode severe enough to warrant a response.

 Everyone has a role to play in mental health – but leadership is needed to show people what role they play and assist them to acquire the knowledge and skills needed.